-How to perform statistics for a completed random game?

-- Basic idea: its score is used for the first move of the game only. - All-moves-as-first AMAF: its score is used for all moves played in the game as if they were the first to be played.

-• AMAF Updating rules:

-- If a playout P passes through a node v with a sibling node u, then - $\triangleright$ The counters at v is updated. - $\triangleright$ The counters at u is also updated if P later contains the node u. - Note, we apply this update rule for all nodes in P regardless nodes made by the player that is different from the root player.
+- How to perform statistics for a completed random game? - Basic idea: its score is used for the first move of the game only. - All-moves-as-first AMAF: its score is used for all moves played in the game as if they were the first to be played. - AMAF Updating rules: - If a playout P, starting from the root following PV towards the best leaf and then appending a simulation run, passes through a node v with a sibling node u, then - \triangleright The counters at v is updated. - \triangleright The counters at u is also updated if P later contains the node u. - ullet Note, we apply this update rule for all nodes in P regardless nodes made by the player that is different from the root player.